AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-content-non-dita-exp.md

 Using the `<config> </config>` block, you can define one or multiple blocks of configurations for conversion.
 The conversion workflow gets executed and the final output in the form of a DITA topic is saved in the location specified in the `outputDir` element.

 >[!ENDTABS]

+## Migrate unstructured FrameMaker documents

+AEM Guides allows you to convert your existing unstructured FrameMaker \(`.fm` and `.book`\) documents into DITA documents.
+The first step is to create style mappings using FrameMaker and save those settings in a .sts file.
+Next, if you are using custom DITA, then you can map your custom elements with the source FrameMaker formats in the `ditaElems.xml` file.
+For example, if you have created a custom element named `impnote` to handle all important notes, then you can define this custom element in the `ditaElems.xml` file.
+Once this custom element is defined, AEM Guides would not raise an error while converting FrameMaker document containing `impnote` element.

+Also, If you want to specify some additional attributes with your custom or valid DITA element, you can define those in the style2attrMap.xml file.
+For example, you can specify the `type` attribute with the value of `important` to be passed on with the `impnote` element.
+This additional information can be specified in the style2attrMap.xml file.

+To convert your existing unstructured FrameMaker documents into DITA format, perform the following steps for Cloud Service and On-premise:

+1. Create style mappings in FrameMaker and save those settings in a .sts file.

+1. Use the Package Manager to download /libs/fmdita/config/ditaElems.xml file.

+1. If you have custom DITA elements, define those in the `ditaElems.xml` file available at the following location:

+    `/libs/fmdita/config/ditaElems.xml`

+1. Create a copy of the ditaElems.xml file at the following location in your Cloud Manager's Git repository:

+    `/apps/fmdita/config/ditaElems.xml`

+1. Navigate to the configuration file available in the `apps` node:

+    `/apps/fmdita/config/ditaElems.xml`

+    The `ditaElems.xml` file contains a single configurable parameter:

+    -   In the `elem` parameter, specify the name of the custom element that you want to use in your converted DITA documents.
+This element would be passed on as is in the generated DITA documents.

+1. If you want to specify additional attributes, define those in the `style2attrMap.xml` file available at the following location:

+    `/libs/fmdita/config/style2attrMap.xml`

+1. Create an overlay node of the `config` folder within the `apps` node.

+1. Navigate to the configuration file available in the `apps` node:

+    `/apps/fmdita/config/style2attrMap.xml`

+    The `style2attrMap.xml` file contains the following configurable parameters:

+    -   In the `fmStyle` parameter, specify the source format used in the FrameMaker document that you want to map.

+    -   In the`ditaAttr` element, specify the DITA attribute that you want to map with the source format.

+    -   In the `ditaVal` element, specify the value for the mapped attribute.
+If you don't have any value, you can leave this entry blank.

+1. Save the `style2attrMap.xml` file.

+1. After configuring the required parameters in the `style2attrMap.xml` file, log into AEM and open the Assets UI.

+1. Navigate to and click on the FrameMaker document that you want to convert.

+    The DITA map console appears showing the list of Output Presets available to generate output.

+1. Select DITA output format and configure the required parameters.

+    >[!NOTE]
+    >
+    > You must use the same settings file \(.sts\) that you created in FrameMaker.
+Also, specify the Settings Name and Destination Path.

+1. Click the **Generate** icon to start the output generation process.

+Using the `<attrMap> </attrMap>` block, you can define one or multiple blocks of configurations for conversion.
+Depending on the content, you could have a .dita file and a .ditamap file as the converted files.

 **Parent topic:**[Migrate existing content](migrate-content.md)